MicrosoftDocs/common-data-model-and-service/common-data-model/faq.md

 ### What are the correct authorization levels for Common Data Model folders?

 In general, the best practice is to set the least required privilege to complete the action.

-For data producers, this strategy means they're given full create, read, update, and delete (CRUD) permissions to content within their file systems.
-For data consumers, this strategy means they're given read-access permissions only.
+For data producers, this strategy gives full create, read, update, and delete (CRUD) permissions to content within their file systems.
+For data consumers, this strategy gives read-access permissions only.
 When data producers provide access to their file systems, the best practice is to create and manage groups in Azure Active Directory and set access control lists for those groups.
-This approach makes adding consumers easier going forward.<br>[More information: ](data-lake.md#authorization)
+This approach makes adding consumers easier going forward.<br>More information: [Authorization for Common Data Model folders](data-lake.md#authorization)

 <a name="what-are-the-expectations-of-a-common-data-model-data-producer"></a>